jrvalverde/MolModTools/README.md

 These tools are a work in progress that is developed as we face novel needs or identify changes to the base-tools.

-Directory *MolMod* is devoted to Macromolecular Structure modeling, in it you will find
+Directory *MolMod* is devoted to Macromolecular Structure modeling.
+This is the most actively maintained and developed directory in this repository; in it you will find
 - a series of
 driver scripts for many GROMACS tools, which we routinely use to drive Molecular Dynamics simulations, analyze trajectories, make plots, etc..